-Seven Moment - Reinforcement
+Seven Moments - Reinforcement

 Reinforcement is a must-have if you want a tearjerker or if you are aiming for literary accolades of any sort.
-Without heavy doses of reinforcement, any story - regardless of how interesting it appears to be - will fall flat.
+Without heavy doses of reinforcement, any story - regardless of how interesting it appears to be - will fall emotionally flat.

 The expression of Reinforcement is one of two things: #1 it’s a literal repetition of an event or circumstance or #2 it is the repeated expression of a condition you want your audience to believe characterized through unrelated events.
 Both options achieve the same result which is establishing a baseline of belief for a particular storyline condition.